smani6/100DaysCodingChallenge/log.md

 **Today's Progress**: The Change log
 - **It’s all about the Data**
 	- Trying some ideas for language list management.
+	- Added button to reset language list using CoreData.
+Not yet enabled in UI picker.
+	- Added Language List entity to CoreData.

 **Thoughts:**
 Played with a few ideas for the language management today.
 Have not decided how the interface will work yet, but expect to make a decision tomorrow for at least a version 1.